crodier/packet-router/README.md

 This harness explores Java Queue performance, with basic priority rules, for four types of messages.

-1. High Priority:  urgent / normal
+1. Management message:  urgent / low
-2. Normal Priority:  urgent / normal
+2. Normal Priority:  urgent / low

-Queues are important for so called 'sequential problems.'
+Queues are necessary for 'sequential problems.'

-Sequential processing is the most common type of message processing, because message 'fairness' is almost always a requirement.
+Sequential processing is the most common type of message processing, because message *fairness* is almost always a requirement.

-We show the JDK queues are typically hafl the speed, of ring-buffer based approaches from two libraries using unsafe and ring-buffers:
+We show the JDK queues are typically half the speed of two libraries using unsafe and ring-buffer techniques:

 - Agrona (Martin Thompson, Aeron)
 - JCTools (Apache)